Freeride flat tail

 - You think light weight is important, but downhill performance and durability are better

-- You tend to ski-tour in variable snow conditions, less frequently in powder
+- You like to charge hard in variable snow